The Bible says that “God is love,” and tells us how we can know this is true:

 God does not only love Christians

-Because God is love, a sign that we truly know Him is that we ourselves are reflecting His love outwards to others.
+God is love.
+If we truly know Him, we ourselves will reflect His love towards others.
 For “God is love.
 Whoever lives in love lives in God, and God in him.”
 (1 John 4:16b)

 Salvation is only through faith in Jesus (John 14:6; Acts 4:12; Romans 10:9).
 God does not only love Christians.
 He loves everybody in the world (Psalm 145:9).
 God “causes His sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous” (Matthew 5:45).
 He “is patient, not wanting anyone to perish, but everyone to come to repentance” (2 Peter 3:9).

 He generously provides “plenty of food and fills [their] hearts with joy” (Acts 14:17).
 Just as God “is kind to the ungrateful and wicked” (Luke 6:35), so too true children of our Heavenly Father will not only love our earthly families and people who will love us back (Matthew 5:46-47), but we will also love our neighbors (Luke 10:25-37).
 We will even love people who hate and persecute us (Matthew 5:44), remembering that God graciously loved us “when we were His enemies” (Romans 5:10), “dead in [our] transgressions and sins” (Ephesians 2:1).